Living with Epilepsy

 The impact of having epilepsy or having a child with epilepsy can cause significant stress to patients and their caregivers.
 Many factors can affect quality of life, including the reason for epilepsy in the first place; the seizure type, frequency, and intensity; medication side effects; and the age when the seizures started – just to name a few.
 The Epilepsy Center at The Mount Sinai Hospital understands that these issues are very important, and we work closely with patients and caregivers to address them.

 Restrictions on driving are often cited by patients as one of the most difficult aspects of having epilepsy.
 Every state has different guidelines regarding epilepsy and driving, and it is the role of the physician to inform patients about those guidelines.

-In New York State, physicians are not required to report incidence of seizures to the Department of Motor Vehicles (DVM).
-However, individuals with epilepsy are expected to provide that information to the DVM.
+In New York State, physicians are not required to report incidence of seizures to the Department of Motor Vehicles (DMV).
+However, individuals with epilepsy are expected to provide that information to the DMV.
 Driving is then restricted until 12 months after the last seizure.

 No physician in the United States has the authority to tell a patient that he or she may drive, as this decision is made by each state’s driving authority.
 Be sure to talk to your doctor about your state’s regulations.

 If an individual is seizure-free but is still experiencing motor, visual, or cognitive difficulties that affect driving, The Mount Sinai Hospital offers a detailed driving assessment for safety.